 Halal List - Feb 8th 2019 Our products are currently undergoing recertification and a new Halal Certified list will be available shortly.
 Please call our Consumer Engagement Services team on 1800 025 361 if you have any questions regarding the suitability of our products for your dietary needs.

 Is the gelatine used in Nestlé products Halal?

 The gelatine used in our Allen's confectionery such as Snakes Alive, Frogs Alive, Minties, confectionery such as Redskins (with the exception of the Wonka Nerds Rope), is halal, however, this does not mean that the product has halal certification.
-For a full list of halal certified products, please click here.

 Is KitKat halal certified?

 As of October 2017, our plain milk chocolate KitKat range made in Australia is halal certified.
 This includes the 2 finger (17g), 4 finger (45g), ChunKy (50g), King Size (65g), and 170g block made in Australia, as well as share bags and bulk packs.

 Halal means ‘permitted’ or ‘lawful’.
 For food, this means that based on the ingredients, preparation methods, storage, processing and transportation, a halal product may be eaten by people following a halal diet.

 Consumers and customers rightly require high standards in areas such as food safety, nutrition, and responsible sourcing.

 Certification is a commonly used business tool, involving auditing by an independent third party organisation, which we use to give consumers and customers the confidence of third party confirmation of our claims that a product meets a certain standard.